asyncapi/website/ADDING_TRANSLATIONS.md

   + }
   ```

-  - Add custom route `LinkComponent` wherever the `next/link` is used for routing to `/newsletter` href.
+  - Add custom route `LinkComponent` wherever the `next/link` is used for routing to the `/newsletter` href.

   `lib/i18nPaths.js`
   ```diff